ravil-mobile/clr-dbg-blog/README.md

 ![image](.img/img4.jpg)

 If all steps are done correctly your vscode session will look like the image above.
 On the left side, you will see all local variables and their current values (which you can inspect), as well as the current state of the call stack at the bottom.
-You can wall through the call stack and investigate all function calls which brought us to `rocvirtual.cpp:3320`.
+You can walk through the call stack and investigate all function calls which brought us to `rocvirtual.cpp:3320`.

 At this point, you have all bits and pieces to continue your research or investigation regarding the AMD's Common Language Runtime libraries or HSA.
 You can add new functionalities to the runtime libraries or/and modify something, re-compile and test them.